monstrahost/mhslider/readme.md

 #### Variables

++	rotate

-rotate : true -> start the slider on page load,  false -> use navigation buttons or arrow keys to animate slider
+	true -> start the slider on page load

+	false -> use navigation buttons or arrow keys to animate slider

++	duration

-duration : time in milliseconds (ms) to show each slider image
+	time in milliseconds (ms) to show each slider image

++	transition

-transition : time in milliseconds (ms) to fade one slide to next
+	time in milliseconds (ms) to fade one slide to next

++	nav

-nav : true -> show navigation arrows on the slider pane, false -> disable navigation images
+	true -> show navigation arrows on the slider pane

+	false -> disable navigation images